-In the throws of the latest winter chill comes a piece of news that warms our hearts.
 The historic River Oaks Theatre, which closed its curtains almost a full year ago, is coming back in action as an arthouse and independent showcase!

 Built in 1939, the River Oaks Theatre was a go-to for movie buffs.
 Its traditional art-deco design and tasteful film selection, made it a community favorite among cinephiles.
-However, amid the economic downturn brought on by the pandemic, including its mandated hiatus two years ago, its parent company Landmark Theatres struggled with property owners Weingarten Realty to come to terms on a rent agreement – all the way to the bitter end.
+However, amid the economic downturn brought on by the pandemic, including its mandated hiatus three years ago, its parent company Landmark Theatres struggled with property owners Weingarten Realty to come to terms on a rent agreement – all the way to the bitter end.

 “Give a big Houston welcome to River Oaks Theater, Inc., an affiliate of Star Cinema Grill, who will be operating the beloved and historic River Oaks Theatre,” River Oaks Shopping Center wrote in an Instagram post.